sitespeedio/coach/docs/index.md

 ```

 # Add a new category
+When you browse the code you will see that the coach knows more things than performance.

 We have accessibility best practice, performance, and info today.
 Do the coach need to know something else?
 Let us know and we can create that category (it's as easy as create a new folder) and we can start add new advice there.